airKlizz/go-interview-2/README.md

 }
 ```

-You can have a look to all the new files in `internal`.
-The services are already implemented.
+You can have a look at all the new files in `internal`.
+The services are already implemented so you can skip it if you want.

-### Server adapters
+### Server Adapters

-Now the vocabulary of the application is defined, we can work on implementing adapters of the server port to actually controlle the bulb.
+Now that the vocabulary of the application is defined, we can work on implementing adapters of the server port to actually control the bulb.

-We will do two adapters, a HTTP server and a CLI
+We will create two adapters: an HTTP server and a CLI.

-#### HTTP server
+#### HTTP Server

-In go, there are plenty of HTTP server, one of the most used is [Gin](https://github.com/gin-gonic/gin).
+In Go, we can use the standard `net/http` package to create an HTTP server.

-A structure of an implementation of a Gin server is made in the `internal/adapter/driving/server/http.go` file.
+A structure of an implementation of an HTTP server is made in the `internal/adapter/driving/server/http.go` file.
 There is a structure `HttpServer` which contains a `Server` and which can `Run()` to start the HTTP server.

 The objective here is to get the data from the HTTP call and to call the server with this data.

+> **🛠️ Action Required:**
-🫵 You can implement the Gin handler function of the file.
-The function should bind the data and call the server.
-Here is a useful [link](https://gin-gonic.com/docs/examples/bind-query-or-post/) to the Gin documentation.
+> Implement the handler functions in the `http.go` file.
+The functions should parse the incoming request data and call the appropriate server methods.
+Here is an example of how to [parse JSON requests](https://go.dev/play/p/y_LWUROls8j).

-When the `HttpServer` is implemented, you can look to the `cmd/http/main.go` file which does the dependency injections and start the HTTP server, and run:
+When the `HttpServer` is implemented, you can look at the `cmd/http/main.go` file, which handles the dependency injections and starts the HTTP server.
+Then, run:

 ```bash
 go run cmd/http/main.go